kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 **Meta Magic**: These are modifications to your magic or your spells.

 ##### Psychic Group
-Psychic abilities cover everything related to the area of psychic powers, known as phenom, and their uses.
-Classes gifted with phenom – such as mentalists – utilize these abilities in the course of their adventures.
+Psychic abilities cover everything related to the area of phenomonon in reality, known as phenom, and their uses.

 **Psychic Projection Skill**: This represents your capacity to target creatures or objects with your phenom.
 This skill depends upon your Perception.

-**Psychic Points (PP)**: These represents points used to develop and utilize your psychic phenom.
+**Phenom Points (PP)**: These represents points used to develop and utilize your psychic phenom.

-**Psychic Potential**: This is a special value that can only be increased by spending PP, as opposed to spending XP.
+**Phenom Potential**: This is a special value that can only be increased by spending PP, as opposed to spending XP.
 It is based on your Willpower.

 **Psychic Modules**: This represents your capacity to utilize phenom in new or more efficient ways.

 #### Secondary Groups
 Naturally, you possess much more complexity than simply being able to fight or cast spells.
 These are known as Secondary Skills and each one is part of a Secondary Group and is linked to a specific Characteristic.
 For example, the Acrobatics Skill is in the Exertion Group and depends upon your Agility, while Sciences fall under the Intellectual Group and depend upon Intelligence.
-You will find a complete description of Secondary Skills in Chapter 4.
+A complete list of Secondary Skills can be found [here](todo).

 #### Calculating and Using Skills
-To calculate your final Primary or Secondary Skill, add the Base Value (what you get by spending Development Points) to the Modifier of the Characteristic tied to that Skill.
+To calculate your final Primary or Secondary Skill, add the Base Value (what you get by spending experience points) to the Modifier of the Characteristic tied to that Skill.
 Lastly, add any other special modifiers like Innate Bonuses from your Race and Class.
 The result will be the Final Skill Value, the number added to a Skill Check roll.

 ### Final Details
 Now that you know all the basic things needed to create your character, you can fill in your character sheet.
 Keep in mind that the Races, Classes, and Traits Chapters will provide the remaining fine details.